platformsh/platformsh-docs/src/gettingstarted/own-code/connect-services.md

 }
 ```

 You can find out more information about Platform.sh Config Reader libraries on GitHub:

 * [PHP Config Reader](https://github.com/platformsh/config-reader-php)
 * [Python Config Reader](https://github.com/platformsh/config-reader-python)
 * [Node.js Config Reader](https://github.com/platformsh/config-reader-java)
 * [Java Config Reader](https://github.com/platformsh/config-reader-nodejs)

 You can also find examples of how to connect to each of Platform.sh managed services in multiple languages in the [Services Documentation](/configuration/services.md).

-Once you have done so, you will next need to handle HTTP requests to your application using the `.platform/routes.yaml` file.
+Project configured, services connected - time to commit the changes and push your repository onto your project.

 <div id = "buttons"></div>